f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab03.rst

     https://f5devcentral.github.io/vscode-f5/#/schema_validation

 #.
-BONUS
+Once the configuration has been converted you can connect to Bigip2 (admin@10.1.1.7) and try pushing the declaration by right click and select ``Post as AS3 declaration``.

-    If you tried to deploy the AS3 declaration from the previous steps, it probably failed with something like:
+#.
+When you tried to deploy the AS3 declaration from the previous steps, it failed with something like:

     .. code-block:: json
         :linenos: